Have you ever had an Investment with Friends Provident?

 You could be owed £1,000s in compensation if Friends Provident mis-sold you your Investment.

 Many customers may have been mis-sold their Investments by Friends Provident, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Friends Provident may have mislead customers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Friends Provident may have misinformed customers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Friends Provident sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.